 The OECD is now once again enforcing the ideology though.
 Their confidence is returning after being battered by their failure to (a) reduce unemployment significantly during an extended growth period; and (b) failing to see the crisis coming and failing to have a policy framework that could deal with the crisis.

-We are nowhere near the Full employment budget deficit condition and recent trends suggest we are moving further away from it with the consequence that things will not improve any time soon.
+We are nowhere near the Full employment fiscal deficit condition and recent trends suggest we are moving further away from it with the consequence that things will not improve any time soon.

 I actually liked the tenor of Dean Baker’s recent article (April 13, 2011) – Some market discipline for economists – which carried the conclusion: